In October 1938, a plane crash on Mount Dandenong became Australia’s first major air disaster. The aftermath would change aviation in this country.

 The plane hit the mountain at high speed, careening through the thickly wooded area.

-Debris scattered across a wide area, and the surrounding forest caught alight, the blaze visible across the surrounding area.
+Debris scattered across a wide area, and the surrounding forest caught alight, the blaze visible for several kilometres.

 First on the scene were two labourers, identified in the press as R.Lowden and A.Murphy, who were clearing timber nearby.